So everyone was happy to know that Bella is not so easily gullible,

 "Seems as though you already did," Rose sniggered.

-Bella stumbled out of her room to find out what all of the commotion was about.
+Bella stumbled from her room to find out what all of the commotion was about.
 When she realized what was going on, she began to whine, protesting the idea of sleeping without Edward's warmth and arms.

 "Sweetie, this is the last night that anyone will force you two apart like this," Esme promised, "it is tradition, and you will both follow it."